Home

 • "And, behold, I come quickly; and my reward is with me, to give every man according as his work shall be."

 Their belief is that if every man is rewarded according to his own work, then believers shall receive different rewards.
 The problem with this assumption is that this scripture doesn't say believers, it says every man.
-In other words, one man will receive reward for good, and the other shall receive the reward for bad.
+In other words, one man will receive the reward for good or receive the reward for bad, depending upon if the man is redeemed or reprobate.
 Two different rewards, but for two different men.
 You see they totally misunderstand and thus misapply this verse.
-The wicked are paid (translated rewarded) also.
-What shall their wages or reward be?
+You see the wicked are paid (translated rewarded) also.
+What shall their wages or reward be for sin?
 It will be God's wrath.

 Let's look at the word translated reward.
 It is the Greek word [misthos], and means payment or wages for work.
 Thus (as it declares) every man shall be rewarded according to his own work.
 Whether it is good or bad.